philippkant/reddit-soccer-matchthread/README.md

-# Data analysis on Reddit data: Reddit r/soccer match thread
+# Data analysis on Reddit data: r/soccer match thread comments

 The following graphs show the number of comments in each minute in a specific r/soccer match thread.